 And while it isn’t bank-breakingly expensive, there’s no reason to use more of it than necessary.
 So, when some folks fire up the grill, they want to maximize their cooking efficiency by loading it up, even if they know it’s not all going to get eaten right away.

-That’s just one of several reasons why you might want to refrigerate or freeze pre-cooked ribs to enjoy another time.
-Hey, maybe you just have leftovers from the cookout because everyone went to town on the potato salad and pretzels.
+That’s just one of several reasons why you might want to refrigerate or freeze precooked ribs, to then warm up and enjoy another time.
+Hey, maybe you just have leftovers from the cookout because everyone went to town on the potato salad and pretzels?
 (Pfft.
 Amateurs.)